zhousarah/azure-compute-docs/articles/virtual-machines/troubleshoot-maintenance-configurations.md

 #### Resolution

-Make sure that the number of subscriptions per dynamic scope is less than 30.
+Make sure that the number of subscriptions per dynamic scope is not more than 200.
 [Learn more about the service limits of dynamic scoping](../virtual-machines/maintenance-configurations.md#service-limits).

 ### Configuration assignment of a dedicated host isn't cleaned up after the host's removal